cloudfoundry/cf-mysql-release/docs/configuration.md

     TIP:  Use 'cf marketplace -s SERVICE' to view descriptions of individual plans of a given service.
     ```

+## Setting the Cluster Name

+In [cf-mysql v36](https://github.com/cloudfoundry/cf-mysql-release/releases/tag/v36) and later, you can customize the `wsrep_cluster_name`.
+Previously, all cf-mysql clusters used the name `cf-mariadb-galera-cluster`, which remains the default.
+When you've got several deplyoments, changing the cluster name to something unique across deployments is helpful when you need to ensure you're working on the correct one.

+**To avoid downtime, we recommend you set the cluster name before initial deployment.**

+To set the name for a new cluster, add the `cf_mysql.mysql.cluster_name` manifest property to the mysql instance group and deploy.

+For an existing cluster, **you must follow these steps.
+Simply changing the property and re-deploying will fail to deploy and cause downtime.** Note that scaling back up to three nodes will copy all of the data from the single node.
+Depending on the amount of data, this can take considerable time.
+ * Scale the cluster down to 1 node
+ * Update the `cf_mysql.mysql.cluster_name` property in the mysql instance group
+ * Scale the cluster back up to 3 nodes
+ * Check the change has taken effect with this query: `select @@wsrep_cluster_name\G`

 ## Updating Service Plans

 Updating the service instances is supported; see [Service plans and instances](docs/service-plans-instances.md) for details.